biaazinha/biaazinha/README.md

 Hi!
 I'm **Bianca Ramos**, but you can call me **Bia**!

-🎓 I'm a 20-year-old Brazilian.
-I have a degree in **Systems Analysis and Development**.
+🎓 I'm Brazilian, 20 years old and have a degree in **Systems Analysis and Development**.
-💡 Passionate about **technology, web development and data science**.
+💡 I'm passionate about **technology, web development and data science**.
-🌱 Currently learning **Python** and diving into **backend development**.
+🌱 I'm currently studying **Python** and delving deeper into **backend development** and **data science and analysis**.
-💬 I love sharing knowledge and building projects that make a difference!
+💬 I love sharing knowledge and building projects that make a difference and add value to me as a professional!

 ---